serenity-is/docs/migration/README.md

 * 3.14.x to 5.0.12
 * 5.0.12 to 5.0.20

-If you don't see an upgrade on the left `Migration` section, there may not be any special upgrade steps required other than updating the packages.
-Please also check the `Release Notes` section for information about changes, and non-mandatory fixes that you might need to apply.
+If you don't see an upgrade on the `Migration` or `Release Notes` sections, there may not be any special upgrade steps required other than updating the packages.

+Since version 6.1.8 we are no longer providing separate migration guides and all the required changes are listed under the `Release Notes` section, which you may also find under the navigation.
+You should also check the [Serenity Change Log](https://github.com/serenity-is/Serenity/blob/master/CHANGELOG.md) for information about changes, and non-mandatory fixes that you might need to apply.

 StartSharp customers should see the following document and use *Stargen* tool to automate the update / upgrade process: